-Smoking, Second-Hand Smoke Exposure, Nicotine Products (Patch, Gum, Nasal Spray)-Patients who are currently smoking, use tobacco products, or nicotine products (patch, gum, or nasal spray) are at a greater risk for significant surgical complications of skin dying and delayed healing.
+Smoking, Second-Hand Smoke Exposure, Nicotine Products (Patch, Gum, Nasal Spray)-

+Patients, who are currently smoking, use tobacco products, or nicotine products (patch, gum, or nasal spray) are at a greater risk for significant surgical complications of skin dying and delayed healing.
 Individuals exposed to second-hand smoke are also at potential risk for similar complications attributable to nicotine exposure.
 Additionally, smokers may have a significant negative effect on anesthesia and recovery from anesthesia, with coughing and possibly increased bleeding.
 Individuals who are not exposed to tobacco smoke or nicotine-containing products have a significantly lower risk of this type of complication.
 Please indicate your current status regarding these items below:

-am a non-smoker and do not use nicotine product e causing surgical complications. s.
-I understand the risk of seco ond-hand smoke ; am a smoker or use tobacco / nicotine products.
-I understand the risk of surgical complications d ue
+I am a non-smoker and do not use nicotine products.
+I understand the risk of second-hand smoke exposure causing surgical complications.

+I am a smoker or use tobacco / nicotine products.
+I understand the risk of surgical complications due to smoking or use of nicotine products.